Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-Why do you get angry easily?
-Intermittent explosive disorder
+Why do I get angry easily?
+Understanding Intermittent Explosive Disorder

-Do you find yourself getting angry and lashing out out of proportion?
-Ever wonder why it seems you get aggressive at the slightest offence?
+Do you find yourself getting angry and lashing out at the slightest offence?
 So many things can cause anger.
+But if you've ever asked yourself, "Why do I get angry easily for no reason," it may be a disorder -- intermittent explosive disorder.

 Generally, everyone has their anger triggers: you may get angry when you feel misunderstood, threatened, frustrated, powerless, or scorned.
-But when you seem to get angry and aggressive disproportionately, you just might have intermittent explosive disorder.
+But when you seem to get angry and aggressive easily with little or no reason, you just might have intermittent explosive disorder.

 What is intermittent explosive disorder?

 Intermittent explosive disorder (IED) or impulsive aggression is a mental health condition characterized by frequent sudden anger outbursts that are out of proportion.
 The aggression typically "explodes" on a scale disproportionate to the situation that triggered it.
-Sometimes, it is unwarranted.
+Most times, it is unwarranted.

 But actually, there are indeed some control measures.